 And of course the DEs posted out in the square looking at the house and not seeing it, have shown up because people inside the house have been talking about Voldemort.
 Nothing to do with Snape at all.
 (Once Albus was dead, if Snape had told anyone about #12 they would have seen it.
 Nobody seems to remember that.)

 The Trace: which evidently cannot be placed upon an adult.
 So will someone please explain to me why having the Trace — signaling underage magic — go off in the Riddles’ sitting room should send Morfin Gaunt to Azkaban?
 Morfin is well beyond the age of setting off the Trace.
 (This one was pointed out to me by a correspondent.
 Thank you very much.)
 I guess the Trace somehow wasn’t in use in ’42.
 Despite it's being in response to legislation adopted in the 19th century.
-Or more probably the Trace is on the wand and Tom used Morfin’s wand.
+Or more probably the Trace is on the wand, not the wizard, and Tom used Morfin’s wand.
 (So why not say so?)

 • • • •